Research

 If you wish to participate in the study, please contact Yuki at yuki.kato@georgetown.edu

 This study examines the current opportunities and hurdles for land access among urban growers, including urban farmers and community gardeners through in-depth interviews with the current and prospective growers, and local government agencies.
-It uncovered the severity of land access/tenure challenges, along with difficulties of navigating various agencies' rules and regulations relevant to urban farming.
+Using Washington, DC, as a case study, the study uncovered the severity of land access/tenure challenges, along with difficulties of navigating various agencies' rules and regulations relevant to urban farming.

 The executive summary of the study, Cultivating Just Sustainability, can be accessed here